jo-mueller/RadiAiDD/Readme.md

 pip install -e .
 ```

-Lastly, you can run RadiAIDD by simply typing `RadiAIDD`  in the command line.
+Lastly, you can run RadiAIDD by simply typing `radiaidd`  in the command line.

 ### Necessary Input
 As written above, you'll need these data input sources: